rsdlt/rsdlt.github.io/_posts/2022-09-28-rust-sycamore-trunk-wasm-iterators-vigenere-cipher.md

 2022-09-28T01:50:41.551202Z  INFO  success
 ```

-Trunk spawns a web server and opens the browser window to a fully-reactive application written in Rust:
+Trunk spawns a web server and opens the browser window to a fully reactive application written in Rust:

 ![boilerplate reactive web app in Rust](first-reactive-web.gif){: width="665" height="253" }
 _Boilerplate Reactive Web App in Rust with Sycamore and Trunk_